 Almond lattes are not just for the Hollywood elite anymore.
-Health, ethical and environmental reasons mean more of us are turning our backs on traditional cows milk, writes Amanda Cassidy
+Health, ethical and environmental reasons mean more of us are turning our backs on traditional cows milk, writes Amanda Cassidy.

-Last year, research carried out by Mintel found that a quarter of us regularly consume non-dairy milk alternatives.
+Research carried out by Mintel found that a quarter of us regularly consume non-dairy milk alternatives.
 But as more and more products hit the market, there are huge differences in quality when it comes to adding a splash to your morning coffee.

 Highly processed, additive-laden versions of such ‘milks’ abound.
-Four years ago, a false advertising lawsuit was filed against the makers of a brand of almond milk called Almond Breeze by consumers upset over the fact that it only contained a shocking 2% of almonds.
+Five years ago, a false advertising lawsuit was filed against the makers of a brand of almond milk called Almond Breeze by consumers upset over the fact that it only contained a shocking 2% of almonds.

 But each year, more well-considered, organic, and fantastic tasting milk alternatives are hitting supermarket shelves.
 We spoke to Nutritionist Kim Pearson about the differences and most importantly, which one makes the best cappuccino.

 I don’t recommend rice milk for those on a low carb diet

 “This is what you will find in my fridge,” laughs Kim who admits it is her personal go-to.
 “Homemade almond milk can be made simply by blending together almonds and water (a small pinch of sea salt and vanilla bean extract are optional) before gently pressing the liquid through a muslin cloth.

 Almonds are a natural source of vitamin E and almond milk is low in carbohydrates making it ideal for anyone on a low carb diet.
 Make sure you choose unsweetened almond milk as some varieties do contain added sugar.

 Watch out for some bigger brands of almond milk which contain a very low percentage of almonds and have unnecessary additives.